-1. A mandated reporter is entitled to receive information about findings made and actions taken by DCFS as a result of the reporter's Hotline report, including any steps taken to protect the child.

-2. Within 10 days of receipt of notice that DCFS has "unfounded" the reporter's Hotline report, a mandated reporter, who believes the determination was inaccurate, may request a review by a Multi-Disciplinary Review Committee within DCFS.
-If the mandated reporter believes that a student continues to be abused, neglected, or is in danger, the mandated reporter must contact the Office of Student Protections and Title IX (773-535-4400) as soon as possible but no later than 48 hours after receiving notice that the Hotline report was unfounded to request a review of the DCFS investigation.
+- 1. A mandated reporter is entitled to receive information about findings made and actions taken by DCFS as a result of the reporter's Hotline report, including any steps taken to protect the child. - 2.
+Within 10 days of receipt of notice that DCFS has "unfounded" the reporter's Hotline report, a mandated reporter, who believes the determination was inaccurate, may request a review by a Multi-Disciplinary Review Committee within DCFS by submitting a written request to the Administrator of the State Central Registrar.
+If the mandated reporter believes that a student continues to be abused, neglected, or is in danger, the mandated reporter must contact the Office of Student Protections and Title IX as soon as possible but no later than 48 hours after receiving notice that the Hotline report was unfounded to request a review of the DCFS investigation.
 If the case involves grooming or sexual misconduct, OSP will forward the matter to the Office of the Inspector General.